-- 1. Each employee of permanent standing shall be entitled to annual vacation leave with pay at the convenience of the City in accordance with the employee's current term of continuous employment and in accordance with the City vacation schedule. - 2.
-If a holiday falls within an employee's vacation period, they shall not have that day charged against their accumulated vacation time. - 3.
-Any absence from duty for which sick leave is paid or for official leaves of absence shall not constitute a break in continuous service for the purpose of computing time in service.
+1. Each employee of permanent standing shall be entitled to annual vacation leave with pay at the convenience of the City in accordance with the employee's current term of continuous employment and in accordance with the City vacation schedule.

-4. No employee shall be entitled to work their vacation time with pay, except the case of emergency conditions and with the expressed written permission of the City Administrator or their designee.
-Use of sick time while on vacation is prohibited.
+- 2. If a holiday falls within an employee's vacation period, they shall not have that day charged against their accumulated vacation time. - 3.
+Any absence from duty for which sick leave is paid or for official leaves of absence shall not constitute a break in continuous service for the purpose of computing time in service. - 4.
+No employee shall be entitled to work their vacation time with pay, except the case of emergency conditions and with the expressed written permission of the City Administrator or their designee.
+Change of scheduled vacation time may not be changed to sick time without approval of the department head.

-B. Vacation Accrual
+B. Vacation Accrual and Usage